 We created this report (version 3) to explain in detail the components of the chart and the differences between the terms.
 Read more...

 We use the stages to define what teacher-centered, learner-centered and learner-driven environments look like.
 To move from traditional teaching to stage one is overwhelming.
 We created the stages to provide schools and organizations an overview of what each component of a stage can be.

-Go to this page to read more about the stages of PLE...
+Go to this page to read more about the new version of the Stages of PLE...

 CBAM: Stages of Concern about Personalized Learning

 Change is not easy.
 If you are planning to transform learning to a personalized learning environment, this adapted chart will help you define the stages of concern when you go through the change process.
 We added descriptions for each stage along with strategies to guide change.

 Download all charts and reports above here: http://eepurl.com/fLJZM

 Personal Learner Profile TM